 Coordinating Finland’s participation in the Venice Biennale is Frame’s most extensive international project.
 In addition to that, we support and execute numerous other projects, that give opportunities for Finnish artists and professionals to participate in major art events around the world.
-We aim to assist artists and art professionals in networking and finding collaborators, in order that Finnish contemporary art gets exhibited in international museums, galleries, biennials and art fairs.
 Most of our projects are produced in collaboration with other organisations and professionals, and we seek partners actively both in Finland and abroad.

 Finland Represented at Untitled Miami 2014